Upper School Curriculum Guide

 Overview

 RCDS Physical Education is designed to balance personal choice at a developmentally appropriate level while maintaining standards of excellence in teaching lifelong lessons regarding health and exercise.
 Every student is required to take Physical Education.
-At Rye Country Day School, to be an eligible candidate to receive a passing grade for the year, the School requires that students successfully complete each of the three seasons by participating on an athletic team, by enrolling in the Physical Education program, or by fulfilling the requirements of a granted sport exemption.
+At Rye Country Day School, to be an eligible candidate to receive a passing grade for the year, the School requires that students successfully complete each of the three seasons by participating in the Physical Education program, by playing on an athletic team, or by fulfilling the requirements of a granted sport exemption.
 A student who plays on an interscholastic athletic team will receive PE credit for that season of participation.

 The Athletic Program at RCDS is designed to enhance each student’s athleticism and self-esteem by emphasizing skill development, camaraderie, and a dedication to compete.
 The program stresses sportsmanship and strives to instill a sense of team responsibility and school spirit.
 The program is broad enough to prepare gifted athletes to compete at the college level while at the same time ensuring that all students are exposed to the lifelong benefits of athletics and physical fitness.